Melisandre

-Melisandre of Asshai is a fictional character in the A Song of Ice and Fire series of fantasy novels by American author George R. R. Martin and its television adaptation Game of Thrones.
-She is a priestess of the god R'hllor (also called the Red God or the Lord of Light) from the continent Essos and a close advisor to King Stannis Baratheon in his campaign to take the Iron Throne.
-She is often nicknamed the Red Woman, due to the color of her hair and clothes, and has mysterious powers over fire and shadow.
-She is a prominent example of Martin's use of magic within the story, and is the source of several important prophecies that guide the narrative.
+Melisandre of Asshai is a fictional character in the A Song of Ice and Fire series of fantasy novels by American author George R. R. Martin and its television adaptation, Game of Thrones.
+She is a priestess of the god R'hllor (also called the Red God and the Lord of Light) from the continent Essos and a close advisor to King Stannis Baratheon during his campaign to take the Iron Throne.
+She is nicknamed the Red Woman due to the color of her hair and clothes.
+Melisandre possesses mysterious powers over fire and shadows, and she can resurrect the dead—all of her magical abilities are attributed to her relationship with her deity.
+She is a prominent example of Martin's use of magic within the story and is the source of several important prophecies that guide the narrative.

-Introduced in A Clash of Kings (1998), Melisandre has come to Westeros to propagate her faith in the Red God.
+Introduced in A Clash of Kings (1998), Melisandre comes to Westeros to spread her faith in the Red God.
 She subsequently appeared in Martin's A Storm of Swords (2000) and A Dance with Dragons (2011).
 Melisandre is not a point-of-view character in the first four novels.
 Her actions are witnessed and interpreted through the eyes of other characters, such as Davos Seaworth and Jon Snow.
-In the fifth novel A Dance with Dragons, she has a single point-of-view chapter.
-George R. R. Martin stated she will return as a viewpoint character in future novels.
+In the fifth novel, A Dance with Dragons, she has a single point-of-view chapter.
+George R. R. Martin stated that she will return as a viewpoint character in future novels.

-In the HBO television adaptation, Melisandre is portrayed by Dutch actress Carice van Houten who received a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her performance.
+In the HBO television adaptation, Melisandre is portrayed by Dutch actress Carice van Houten, who received a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her performance.

 Character

 Background

-Melisandre was born an unknown number of years before the start of the series, possibly with the name "Melony".
-As a child slave, she was sold to the Red Temple and trained for the priesthood.
-Believing Stannis Baratheon to be the reincarnation of Azor Ahai, a mythic messiah prophesied by her faith, she travels to his island stronghold, Dragonstone, during the events of A Game of Thrones.
+Melisandre was born an unknown number of years before the series started, possibly under the name "Melony".
+As a child slave, she was sold to the Red Temple, the great temple of R'hllor, and trained to serve in the deity's priesthood.
+Later, believing Stannis Baratheon to be the reincarnation of Azor Ahai, a messianic figure prophesied by her faith, she travels to his island stronghold, Dragonstone, during the events of A Game of Thrones.
 Tywin Lannister indirectly mentioned her as "a shadowbinder from Asshai" during a private conversation with Tyrion Lannister after the Battle in the Whispering Wood.

-Also known as "The Red Woman", Melisandre is described as an exotically beautiful and voluptuous foreign woman with red eyes and red hair, always dressing in red robes and wearing a red gold choker set with a large shiny ruby.
-She rarely sleeps or eats, possesses magical abilities that can cast glamour and manipulate fire and shadow, has prophetic visions by looking into fire, and takes an aggressively militant stance against the other religions of Westeros.
+Also known as "the Red Woman", Melisandre is described as an exotically beautiful and voluptuous woman from outside Westeros with red eyes and red hair.
+She always dresses in red robes and wears a red gold choker set with a large, shiny ruby.
+Melisandre rarely sleeps or eats, possesses magical abilities that allow her to cast glamour and manipulate fire and shadow, has prophetic visions by looking into fire, and takes an aggressively militant stance against the other religions of Westeros.